uboslinux/ubos-docs/jekyll/_posts/2017-02-12-beta10-with-tor-hidden-services.md

 sites, including certificate provisioning, with a single command.
 Here are some
 examples:

-* `ubos-admin createsite` creates a regular HTTP website with the apps you specify.
+* `sudo ubos-admin createsite` creates a regular HTTP website with the apps you specify.

-* `ubos-admin createsite --tls --self-signed` creates the same website, but with a automatically generated and installed self-signed certificate.
+* `sudo ubos-admin createsite --tls --self-signed` creates the same website, but with a automatically generated and installed self-signed certificate.

-* `ubos-admin createsite --tls --letsencrypt` creates the same website, but with an official certificate from Letsencrypt that's recognized by all major browsers.
+* `sudo ubos-admin createsite --tls --letsencrypt` creates the same website, but with an official certificate from Letsencrypt that's recognized by all major browsers.

-* `ubos-admin createsite --tor` creates the same website, but as a Tor hidden service.
+* `sudo ubos-admin createsite --tor` creates the same website, but as a Tor hidden service.
   In addition to the privacy and anonymity features Tor provides to site users and site publishers, this lets you easily run a website from behind your firewall, or pack up your server, plug it in somewhere else and you are back up and running.